gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 A DTLS Chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
 There's exactly one active Restart DTLS Context at a time, the newest.
-However, a crash at the time having completed the key-management exchange but failing to commit the DTLS Key Context to secure storage could result in lost of the latest DTLS Key Context .
-Therefore, the endpoints SHOULD retain the old restart DTLS key context for at least 30 seconds after having the next installed.
-However, the old restart DTLS Key Context SHOULD NOT be maintained for more than 5 minutes.
+However, a crash at the time having completed the key-management exchange but failing to commit the DTLS Key Context to persistent secure storage could result in lost of the latest DTLS Key Context.
+Therefore, the endpoints SHOULD retain the old restart DTLS key context until it the key-management confirms the new ones are commited to secure storage.
+This can for example be ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never sent until the new restart DTLS Key Context has been committed to storage.

 ~~~~~~~~~~~ aasvg